tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 }
 ```

+> **NOTE**:
+>
+> We use the `.libsonnet` extension here.
+Conventionally, Jsonnet libraries intended to be imported use the `.libsonnet`
+> extension while root files that are meant to be processed by `jsonnet` use the `.jsonnet` extension.

-With Jsonnet, we can interpolate values in the backend block to dynamically generate the content based on given
+In addition to modularizing these blocks, we can also interpolate values in the backend block to dynamically generate
-parameters.
+the content based on given parameters.
+This is possible because the values are static by the time Terraform sees it post
+compilation.
 In this way, we can construct the backend block for each region and component without all the boilerplate
 repeated.

-Note that we also extract the hard coded region into a reusable JSON file.
-Since Jsonnet is a superset of JSON, we can
+We also extracted the hard coded region into a reusable JSON file to promote more DRY code.
+Since Jsonnet is a superset
-import plain JSON like normal Jsonnet.
+of JSON, we can import plain JSON like normal Jsonnet.
 The contents of `constants.json` looks like follows:

 ```json
 {"region": "us-west-2"}
 ```

-Similarly, we can create a function for generating the `vpc` and `mysql` module components:
+Moving on, let's modularize the VPC and MySQL components by defining a function for generating the relevant blocks:

 **_vpc.libsonnet_**